Signal - function dependent on 1+ arguments, usually describing a physical aspect of something

 Strategy when checking if time-invariant: write to apply and first find then t-shift by

-Time-variant - H applies a change to x(t) differently based on each t
+Time-variant - H applies a change to x(t) differently based on each absolute t

 Linearity